pololu/libpololu-avr/arduino/README-Arduino.txt

 2015 Feb 18 -
-* Packaged the libraries as an Arduino hardware add-on for Arduino 1.6.0, which also provides needed entries in the Boards and Programmers menus.
+* Packaged the libraries as an Arduino hardware add-on for Arduino 1.6.0, which also provides needed entries in the Board and Programmer menus.

 2011 Dec 21 -
 * Updated the libraries to be compatible with the Arduino 1.0